 We are grateful to Male-Mayle-Mayhle family researcher Bernard Mayhle for generously sharing his findings based upon extensive research.

-Click here to view a chart listing the several score of known marriages between the Minerd-Minard-Miner and Mayle-Male families before World War II.
+Click here to view a chart listing the hundreds of known marriages between the Minerd-Minard-Miner and Mayle-Male families before World War II.

 Be sure to visit Margaret's page on the TribalPages.com website compiled by Barb Nelson with significant excerpts from our research and website.